 Fortified Wine: Distilled spirits (such as brandy) are added to wine during fermentation, creating a beverage that is both more intensely flavored and higher in alcohol (usually 17- 20 percent).
 Famous fortified wines include port-style wines, sherry, and vermouth.
 In terms of flavor profile, they run the gamut from dry to sweet.

 Natural wine: “Natural” wines is a broad term to define wines that are made with little to no intervention.
-Grapes are typically grown without the use of herbicides or pesticides, are handpicked, and are fermented using natural yeast – the ambient bacteria in the air that will naturally kick off fermentation if a vat of grapes is left long enough.
+Grapes are typically grown without the use of herbicides or pesticides, are handpicked, and are fermented using natural yeast – the ambient yeast in the air that will naturally kick off fermentation if a vat of grapes is left long enough.
 Winemakers eschew additives during the winemaking process (with the occasional exception of sulfites just before bottling as a preservative).
 The resulting wines are often a little cloudy, rustic, funky or even barnyard-y, but they can also be juicy, vibrant and gulpable (hence the French term Glou-Glou.)

 Magnum: A magnum is a large bottle of wine containing 1.5 liters of the good stuff.
 A “double magnum” is 3 liters.